In-depth Rails Monitoring using only a production log file

 September 22, 2009

 No Rails plugins to install.
 No performance hit during the request cycle.
 Nothing to break your application code.
 Nothing to restart.
-With just the path to your production Rails log file, Scout's new Rails monitoring plugin alerts you when your Ruby on Rails application is slowing down and provides detailed daily performance reports.
+With just the path to your production Rails log file, Scout's new Rails monitoring alerts you when your Ruby on Rails application is slowing down and provides detailed daily performance reports.

 First, an open-source shoutout: thanks to Willem van Bergen and Bart ten Brinke (the Rails Doctors) for their Request Log Analyzer gem, which we built upon for this functionality.